windkh/node-red-contrib-telegrambot/README.md

 saveDataDir is set in the configuration node.
 The directory is also part of the message payload: msg.payload.path In addition to that the message contains the direct download link in the payload: msg.payload.weblink

+The following types can be received (see type in output object):
+- message - content is text
+- photo - content is the file_id of the photo with the highest resolution (all photos are stored in the photos property of the output object)
+- audio - content is the file_id of the audio file
+- document - content is the file_id of the document
+- sticker - content is the file_id of the sticker
+- video - content is the file_id of the video file
+- video_note - content is the file_id of the video note file
+- voice - content is the file_id of the voice file
+- location - content is an object with latitude and longitude
+- venue - content is the venue object
+- contact - content is the contact information object

+The following types indicate changes in the group or channel itself.
+- new_chat_title - content is the new chat title
+- new_chat_photo - content is the file_id (see photo)
+- new_chat_members - content is an array of new chat members
+- left_chat_member - content is an object decribing the chat member that left
+- delete_chat_photo - content is true
+- pinned_message - content is the pinned message object
+- channel_chat_created -
+- group_chat_created -
+- supergroup_chat_created -
+- migrate_from_chat_id - content is the chat id.
+The chat property describes the chat.
+- migrate_to_chat_id - content is the chat id.
+The chat property describes the chat.

 ## Sender Node
 This node sends the payload to the chat.
 The payload must contain the following fields: